-We often hear the term civil law and even in our daily lives we carry out activities within the scope of civil law, such as when buying and selling, making agreements, and all other personal relationships.
-So what is civil law and what is the scope of civil law?
-To find out, let’s read the explanation below.
+We often hear the term civil law, and even in our daily lives, we engage in activities within the scope of civil law, such as buying and selling, making agreements, and all other personal relationships.
+So, what is civil law, and what is the scope of civil law?
+To find out, let's read the explanation below.

 Definition of Civil Law

-Civil law is the law that regulates relationships between individuals in society.
-The word civil law in its broadest sense encompasses all material private law and can be said to be the opposite of criminal law.
+Civil law is the law that governs relationships between individuals in society.
+The term civil law, in its broadest sense, encompasses all substantive private law and can be considered the opposite of criminal law.

-Some people also use the term civil law for this material private law, but the term civil is also in conflict with the military, so it is more common to use the name Perdata alone, for all material private law regulations.
+Some people also use the term civil law for this substantive private law, but the term 'civil' also conflicts with the military, so it is more common to use the name 'Perdata' alone for all substantive private law regulations.

-In addition to the definition of civil law mentioned above, several experts also expressed different opinions, among others:
+In addition to the definition of civil law mentioned above, several experts have also expressed different opinions, including:

-- Subekti S.H., Civil Law is the main law that regulates individual interests.
+- Subekti S.H., Civil Law is the primary law that governs individual interests.

-- Soediman Kartohadiprodjo, S.H., Civil Law is all legal regulations that determine and regulate civil rights and obligations.
+- Soediman Kartohadiprodjo, S.H., Civil Law is all legal regulations that determine and govern civil rights and obligations.

-- Sudikno Mertokusumo, S.H., Civil Law is a law between individuals that regulates the rights and obligations of one individual towards another in family and community relations.
-R Wirjono Prodjodikoro, S.H., Civil Law is a series of laws between people or legal entities with one another regarding rights and obligations.
+- Sudikno Mertokusumo, S.H., defines Civil Law as a law between individuals that regulates the rights and obligations of one individual towards another in family and community relations.
+R Wirjono Prodjodikoro, S.H., defines Civil Law as a series of laws between people or legal entities with one another regarding rights and obligations.

-- H.F.A Vollmar, civil law is the rules or norms that provide restrictions and therefore provide protection for the interests of one person and another in a particular society (eg the Netherlands), especially those concerning family relations and traffic relations.
+- H.F.A Vollmar states that civil law encompasses the rules or norms that provide restrictions and, therefore, provide protection for the interests of one person and another in a particular society (e.g., the Netherlands), especially those concerning family relations and traffic relations.
 Civil law is also called civil law or private law.

 - L.J.
-Van Apeldoorn, Civil Law is a law that contains legal regulations whose object is special interests and whose problems will be maintained or not, left to those concerned.
+Van Apeldoorndefines Civil Law as a law that contains legal regulations whose object is special interests and whose problems will be maintained or not, left to those concerned.

 Based on several expert opinions regarding the definition of civil law above, it can be concluded that civil law is a law that regulates the legal relationship between the rights and obligations of one person / legal entity and another person / legal entity in the association of community life, with an emphasis on the interests of individuals.